ceruleanmarine/1.3-OLED-Case/README.md

 ##Tools and consumables
-- Scigrip 16 acrylic adhesive
+- Scigrip 16 or weld-on #4 acrylic adhesive
 - O-ring lube:  Super Lube or equivalent
 - 1/2"-20 tap